Preventing Water Pollution

 Controlling Landfill Liquids

-The active disposal cell at the Millersville Landfill & Resource Recovery Facility (Cell 8) is equipped with a double liner and leachate collection system.
+The active disposal cell at the Millersville Landfill & Resource Recovery Facility (Cell 9) is equipped with a double liner and leachate collection system.
 The leachate is collected at the bottom of the cell, pumped to a storage tank and treated prior to being discharged into the County’s sanitary sewer system.
 Ultimately, it is treated at the Patuxent Water Reclamation Facility.
-On average, approximately 3 million gallons of leachate is generated annually in the landfill.
+On average, approximately 4.6 million gallons of leachate is generated annually in the landfill, based upon volumes from 2015 - 2020.

 Closing Old Cells